Trump Posts Twitter Tribute To Fallen French Police Officer To Push For U.S.-Mexico Border Wall

 — Police Hour (@PoliceHour) March 24, 2018

 Beltrame, was a decorated member of the police force, reported CNN.
 He received an award for bravery in 2007 after serving in Iraq in 2005.
-Beltrame also served as commander of the Republican Guard and secretary-general in the Ecology Ministry.
+Beltrame also served as a commander in the Republican Guard and secretary-general in the Ecology Ministry.
 He was also knighted in 2012 before becoming the deputy commander of the Aude region’s anti-terror police.

 Beltrame, whose wedding was set for June, was married on his deathbed a few hours before he passed away, Sky News learned.